jrosen48/utk-homepage/content/post/2020-08-31-getting-started-witha-high-performance-computing-service.md

 Here goes.
 I'd like to ask for help or clarification from others on any of these aspects; I think I've made one or more mistakes or have at least not been precise with the terminology.

+## The why

+So, why am I doing this?
+Especially for some kinds of models - those that have multiple levels of nesting, larger sample sizes, and/or multiple outcomes - running can take a long time, as long as a day (or longer).
+Running these models (I'm thinking of those estimated with MCMC) on a laptop or even a desktop can take up most or functionally all of the resources of that computer, making it hard to do anything else with it.
+Scheduling and running jobs also lets you run multiple models, those that could collectively take a week or longer.

+## The process

 1. First, I had to sign-up for an account.
 Being staff/a faculty member did not mean that I already had an account.

 2. I found it helpful to explore the browser-based file viewer (linked through the main page about the high-performance computing service; for me, that's here: https://acf-login1.nics.utk.edu/) and (again, browser-based) command-line interface _first_, but I found it counter-productive to rely on in the long-term.
 This allowed me to get a feel for the file structure and how to load and begin to use the software I was using.